Medicare is a health insurance program for those ages 65 and older (and with certain medical conditions) in the United States.

-The programs cover services like hospital stays and outpatient services and preventive care.
-Medicare may cover short-term stays in a nursing home when a person needs skilled care.
+Medicare covers services like hospital stays, outpatient services, and preventive care.
+It may cover short-term stays in a nursing home when a person needs skilled care, such as for rehabilitation after discharge from a hospital.

-However, if a person wants to move to a nursing home long-term, Medicare plans usually will not cover this cost.
+However, if a person wants to move into a nursing home long-term, Medicare plans usually will not cover this cost.

-To understand what Medicare covers in a nursing home, it’s sometimes best to know what they don’t cover.
-Medicare doesn’t cover care in a nursing home when a person needs custodial care only.
+To understand what Medicare covers in a nursing home, it’s sometimes best to know what the program doesn’t cover.
+Medicare doesn’t cover care in a nursing home when a person only needs custodial care.
 Custodial care includes the following services:

 • bathing